-- the underlying distribution use of system (DUoS) tariff not being visible in all the Suppliers' tariff offerings; - Customers preferences for the certainty and lack of complexity of a flat tariff; - Customers tied in to fixed period contract; and - the nature of the I&C load profile which does not have an evening peak and actually starts to fall away from 16:00 onwards.
+- The underlying DUoS tariff not being visible in all the suppliers' tariff offerings - Customers preferences for the certainty and lack of complexity of a flat tariff - Customers tied in to fixed period contract; and - The nature of the I&C load profile which does not have an evening peak and actually starts to fall away from 16:00 onwards

-From a survey of Suppliers we found that only a small percentage of customers see price signals that encourage peak avoidance and the Suppliers fed back that they would not wish to see the pass through of the DUoS pricing to be mandated.
+From a survey of suppliers we found that only a small percentage of customers see price signals that encourage peak avoidance and the suppliers fed back that they would not wish to see the pass through of the DUoS pricing to be mandated.

-However, in order to capitalise on the potential for a shift of consumption from the red band to the amber / green bands it is recommend that Suppliers make their customers more aware of the potential benefits of peak pricing in their retail tariffs to enable their half-hourly metered customers to benefit from the cost signals that they provide if they so choose.
+However, in order to capitalise on the potential for a shift of consumption from the red band to the amber/green bands it is recommended that suppliers consider making their customers more aware of the potential benefits of peak pricing in their retail tariffs to enable their half-hourly metered customers to benefit from the cost signals that they provide if they so choose.

-Such a move would provide additional incentive for I&C customers to permanently reduce load during peak load periods or would deliver additional value to those that wish to provide dynamic ancillary services such as load shift or standby generator response.
+Such a move would provide additional incentive for I&C customers to permanently reduce load during peak load periods or would deliver additional value to those that wish to provide dynamic ancillary services such as load shiftor standby generator response.